vedaareydeva/hackerrank/README.md

 ## 10. Students Marks Sum
 Write a function for calculating and printing the sum of alternate elements of an array.

+## 11. Boxes through a Tunnel
+Find the volume of a box whose length, breadth and width are stored in a structure.